 Unfortunately, due to the astounding popularity of WordPress.
 There are a lot of people, on a daily basis, trying to break it.
-As a standalone software application, it has the most hack attempts in the world on a daily basis.
+Just like with your PC As a standalone software application, it has the most hack attempts in the world on a daily basis.
 Not all are successful, but many are.
 This is why it is extremely important that you protect your WordPress installation from the ground up.

 Sure, there are many ways to do this from a server administrator level right through to your WordPress installation itself.
 In my opinion, if there is a step out there that you can take to prevent unwanted access and intrusions into your blog then you should take it.
 Even if it is only limiting one particular way in.
 Sometimes all these hackers need is one way in and you’ve lost your whole blog – or worse.